MrHeaton2001/learning-tools/ssh/ssh-bastion/lessons/rdp-to-remote-windows-node.md

 The script is named `rdp-tunnel.sh`.
 It is located in `ssh/ssh-bastion`.

 #### Steps

+*NOTE: If you SCP from Windows to Linux you may need to use `dos2unix` on the `rdp-tunnel.sh` file to convert line breaks from CR+LF to LF.*

 1. Copy `rdp-tunnel.sh` to `dev-client`.
 Put this file in `/home/vagrant`.

 1. On `dev-client`, change security on `rdp-tunnel.sh`.
 In `terminal`, execute `chmod +x /home/vagrant/rdp-tunnel.sh`.